MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/progressive-search.md

 # Progressive search

 Finding accurate search results when a portal has several [additional tables](search-additional-entities.md) enabled for search can become difficult.
-Especially with a complex permissions structure for individual tables and records.
+A complex permissions structure for individual tables and records adds to this difficulty.
 Searching for content on such portals may end up with a high number of results while the results count may not match the records count on the results page.

 ## Overview